-1. Course Description: This course is designed for personnel working as a helicopter maintenance technician.
+This course is designed for personnel working as a helicopter maintenance technician.
 Students will be introduced to helicopter maintenance and practices, performed in a classroom and flightline setting.
 Students learn an array of objectives including ground safety, technical manuals, aircraft documentation, airframe familiarization, special and common tools, general helicopter systems (Hydraulics, Electrics, Fuel, Instruments, Avionics, T-53 Engine, Flight Controls, and Drive Train) as well as helicopter aerodynamics.
 The course also includes removal/installation of major components (i.e Power Plant, Rotor System, Transmission Systems, Drive Train) additionally, helicopter specific procedures such as flight control rigging and vibration analyses.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of 0-4, police, or civilian equivalent.

+- 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity - 2.3.
-Uniform/Equipment: See General Clothing Requirements.
-All specialized uniforms will be provided.
+Physical: Normal dexterity.